 They listen to the "experts" and pay attention to big changes, like the Chinese yuan-for-oil event we're discussing here.

 In addition, they look at what the charts tell them – that Asia continues to suck up gold and silver from the West like a proverbial vacuum cleaner.
 The Silk Road Gold Total Reserves Plus Demand chart nearby confirms this in spades.
 They touch base with risk tolerance, taking stock of their financial capability to participate.
-And acquire metal on a regular basis (without going 'all in' at any particular price point), regardless of that the price is doing that month.
+And acquire metal regularly (without going 'all in' at any particular price point), regardless of what the price is doing that month.

 They understand that profoundly positive things come to those who are patient, have a plan... and who then act on it.
 So, ask yourself today, "Am I willing – like the Chinese – to persevere for 'as long as it takes'"?